 Zone 2 extends out from zone 1; it is a transition zone between the heavily thinned area near the house to a more traditional forest setting.
 In this zone, some clusters of trees are acceptable if there is adequate spacing between clusters.
-Suppressed trees made up all of the removals.
+Poor quality, suppressed trees and saplings made up all of the removals.

-At this site, zone 2 extends from the outer edge of zone 1 to the property line.
-In this zone, limb remaining trees to a height of eight feet.
+Limb remaining trees in this zone to a height of eight feet from where zone 2 extends from the outer edge of zone 1 (15 feet from the structure).
 As you approach the outer edge of zone 2, reduce limbing height to six feet.
 Lower branches of young, small trees in this zone should be limbed to one third of the tree's height.